metaweidner/metaweidner.github.io/_portfolio/20160701-Publication_HittingTheRoad.md

 ---
-title: Hitting the Road Towards a Greater Digital Destination: Evaluating and Testing DAMS at the University of Houston Libraries
+title: Hitting the Road Towards a Greater Digital Destination&#58; Evaluating and Testing DAMS at the University of Houston Libraries
 venue: Information Technology & Libraries
 location: Open Access Journal
 duration: June 2016